-Inter Fraternity Council President Stephen Pease stepped forward as the chatter subsided, and began giving guidelines for how the open house was going to function.
 “I want you guys to have fun today,” said Pease.
-“You guys will get a chance to see every fraternity, organization.
-You guys are not with your friends today because you guys should be seeing it for yourselves.”
+“You guys will get a chance to see every fraternity… You guys are not with your friends today because you guys should be seeing it for yourselves.”

 “Before we did IFC Info Night, and that really was strictly volunteer.
 We were in festival, and each fraternity was able to set up their own table… We just planned an event and hoped it would go well,” admits Pease.
 “Now, we just wanted to switch it so everyone would have a chance to see every organization, and then start their rush week so they could rush where they see they feel best fit.”

-After being oriented with the day’s schedule, potential members broke up into 16 groups and rotated through different rooms in ISAT, where representatives from each fraternity had 15 minutes to promote their organization.
+After being oriented with the day’s schedule, potential fraternity life members broke up into 16 groups and rotated through different rooms in ISAT, where representatives from each fraternity had 15 minutes to promote their organization.
 By nature, each fraternity had a different atmosphere and approach to their slot.
-Delta Tau Delta chose to have a casual meet-and-greet to get to know potential members and allow them to ask questions in a more informal setting.
+Delta Tau Delta chose to have a casual meet-and-greet to get to know potential members in a more informal setting.
 Other fraternities like Alpha Epsilon Pi and Delta Sigma Phi presented slideshows highlighting their mission, philanthropy, and popular events throughout the year.

 “It just formalizes what we’re doing,” says IFC President-elect Keonhee Rho.
 “Rather than us handing out pieces of paper, it’s all online.
 It’s all on their phones.”